-A central battery transfer switch continuously monitors utility AC and, on failure, switches the emergency bus to battery DC in microseconds.
-Here's what's happening inside.
+A central battery transfer switch continuously monitors utility AC and, on failure, switches the emergency bus to battery DC inside the 10-second window NFPA 101 permits — Sage does it in under 10 ms. Here's what's happening inside.

 What a transfer switch does